itz-Mayank/Projects/Registration Form/README.md

 * To install package.json
   "npm init" and press enter and enter.....

-* To connect with database and add articles
+* To connect with database
-  "npm i express mongoose ejs"
+  "npm i express mongoose"

-* To install dev dependencies
+* To install nodemon
-  "npm i --save-dev nodemon"
+  "npm i nodemon"

 # To run this :
 1. Open the terminal and run "nodemon server.js"